matt-FFFFFF/golang-hack-beginner/docs/Welcome.md

  **Level Zero - 100:** Day 1, it is worth reviewing the Go tour with your team and make sure everyone is comfortable with the concepts.
 This is a great time to review with the team the topics learned and make sure there aren't any questions.

-   *Next phase:* once your team has completed the review of the Go Tour, we highly recommend going through the next level of exercises, learning loops and arrays.
-We have setup 2 tasks using Exercism, it is highly recommended you start with those learning modules before moving onto the Book API Challenge.
+   *Next phase:* once your team has completed the review of the Go Tour, we highly recommend going through the next level of exercises, learning loops and arrays, we called this 'Ground Zero'.
+We have setup 2 tasks using Exercism, it is highly recommended you start with those learning modules before moving onto the core of the hack, the Book API Challenge.
+The link to get started on 'Ground Zero' will be found at the bottom of this document.

+   Suggested Path:  [Golang tour]-->[Ground Zero] --> [Book API Challenge]

 **Level 200:** Your group can choose to warm up your skills by completing the learning tutorials on loops and arrays before proceeding to the Book API (Challenge 1).
 The learning tutorials are hosted in Exercism.
 We suggest that your group decides on where they would like to start  Else, you can proceed straight to the Book API Challenge